 Planning a funeral is an extensive process and is often times overwhelming to those involved in making the necessary decisions.
 It is common for the bereaved to feel confused and overwhelmed by all that goes into planning a funeral.
 Many people are unfamiliar with the requirements associated with conducting a funeral service.
 They are aware that they will need some type of interment vessel, that a service must be performed, a final resting place selected, and a headstone chosen.
 But the writing of eulogies and obituaries, arranging for funeral music floral arrangements, scheduling viewings, planning services and rites, and preparing guest registrars, memorial folders, prayer cards, are just some of the matters that can be easily overlooked during these stressful times.
 It is for this reason that funeral guidance is offered to families coping with the loss of a loved one.
 Funeral guidance helps to educate and support families during a time when they are faced with many uncertainties, not the least of which are unfamiliar duties of planning a funeral.
 Below, we offer a guide filled with information that may be of help.

 The first step is to contact a reputable funeral home and arrange to meet with a funeral director.
-The purpose of funeral homes is to provide proper funeral guidance and necessary information to the family of the deceased.
+The purpose of funeral homes is to provide proper funeral guidance and necessary information to the family of the deceased, sometimes it is good to look outside of the box and find other resources which will accompany the funeral and burial for a much more reasonable price for caskets, urns, headstones and grave markers.
 Typically ones’ knowledge of funeral homes is limited to the most basic of information.
 It isn’t until a loved one passes that they find themselves in a position that necessitates the utilization of a funeral home.
 It stands to reason that most would be surprised to discover exactly how much preparation, paperwork, and equipment is required to conduct a funeral service.
 Another service provided by funeral homes is the use of the facilities and equipment necessary to providing the preparation, last rites, and final burial of the deceased.
 It is not uncommon for the general public to be unaware of the necessary details involved in a funeral service.
 More often than not this information is brought to their attention at a time of great emotional distress.
 They do not have the ability to process all the new information being placed in front of them as they would under normal circumstances.
 It is with this understanding that a funeral director must manage to operate.

 Usually a funeral home is chosen for at least one of three reasons: by reputation, by previous use, or by cost.
 Funeral homes arrange services according to the wants of the surviving family, and seek to provide families assistance in making decisions during a very difficult time.
 It is to this end that funeral homes offer funeral packages.
 These packages usually include making funeral arrangements, ordering a casket or urn, and completing the paperwork surrounding the death certificate.
 Funeral homes will commonly charge a flat rate for these standard services but for an additional fee will provide additional services.
 Little thought is given to how or when the deceased will be moved from any one location to another, but transporting the body can end up being both time-consuming and costly.
 The funeral home will arrange for the body of the deceased to be removed from the place of death and taken to the funeral home.
 Additional arrangements may have to be made to transport the body if the deceased happens to be overseas or being brought in from another state.
 Funeral homes and other service providers can arrange transportation between cities for the deceased through airline services.
 However, the cost for these services can be unexpected and burdensome.